 Library and Archives Canada Blog

-Library and Archives Canada's catalogue of books, periodicals, music, videos and other published materials.
+Library and Archives Canada's (LAC) catalogue of books, periodicals, music, videos and other published materials.

 Digital collections and virtual exhibitions

-Every year, LAC creates several new Web projects which showcase its digital collections and virtual exhibitions.
+Every year, LAC creates several new web projects that showcase its digital collections and virtual exhibitions.

 About the Collection

-Reference Internet Resources is a subject guide to authoritative web resources which may be of assistance to your research.
-Please note that this guide is only accessible on site at Library and Archives Canada.
+A subject guide to authoritative web resources that may be of assistance in your research.
+Please note that this guide is only available on site at LAC.